-1. The department may modify the bag limits for a deer season in the following ways:
+- 1. The department may modify the bag limits for a deer season in the following ways: - a.

-a.
 The bag limit shall be one antlerless deer per antlerless deer permit issued under s.
 NR 10.104 for all archery, crossbow, or firearm deer seasons.
 No person may harvest any buck deer except as authorized by ss.
-29.173 (2) (b) and 29.193 (2) (cr) 1. and 4.

-2. The department may modify the deer hunting season dates and bag limit in a farmland zone by establishing that the firearm season reopens on December 24 and continues through January 1.
-Only antierless deer may be harvested.
+29.173 (2) (b) and 29.193 (2) (cr) 1. and 4. - 2.
+The department may modify the deer hunting season dates and bag limit in a farmland zone by establishing that the firearm season reopens on December 24 and continues through January 1.
+Only antlerless deer may be harvested. - 3.
+The department may modify the archer and crossbow season dates so that those seasons continue through January 31 in a farmland zone unit where it has also modified the season dates as established under subd.
+2.

 Kind of animal and locality Open season (all dates inclusive) Limit (f) Fox, all species 1.
 Statewide except as provided in subd.
 2. Beginning on the Saturday nearest October 17 and continuing through February 15.
 None 2.
 Governor Dodge, Mill Bluff and Mirror Lake state parks.
 Nov.
 1 - Dec.
 15. None Kind of animal and locality Open season (all dates inclusive) Limit (g) Black bear (gun and bow seasons).

-(g) Black bear (gun and bow seasons).

 1. Those portions of bear management zones A, B and D as described in s.
 NR 10.30 where the use of dogs for bear hunting is authorized as described in s.
 NR 10.10 (1) (b).
 With aid of dogs only, beginning on the first Wednesday following Labor Day and continuing for 28 consecutive days in odd-numbered years and beginning on the second Wednesday following Labor Day for 28 days in even-numbered years.

-One adult bear per permit issued under s.
-NR 10.102.
+One adult bear per permit issued under s NR 10.102.